speechbrain/speechbrain/docs/contributing.md

 # Contributing

-The goal is to write a set of libraries that process audio and speech in several ways.
-It is crucial to write a set of homogeneous libraries that are all compliant with the guidelines described in the following sub-sections.

 ## Zen of Speechbrain
-SpeechBrain could be used for *research*, *academic*, *commercial*, *non-commercial* purposes.
-Ideally, the code should have the following features:
+SpeechBrain is used for *research*, *academic*, *commercial*, *non-commercial* purposes, thus the code should be:

-- **Simple:**  the code must be easy to understand even by students or by users that are not professional programmers or speech researchers.
-Try to design your code such that it can be easily read.
-Given alternatives with the same level of performance, code the simplest one. (the most explicit and straightforward manner is preferred)

-- **Readable:** SpeechBrain mostly adopts the code style conventions in PEP8.
-The code written by the users must be compliant with that.
-We test code style with `flake8`

-- **Efficient**: The code should be as efficient as possible.
-When possible, users should maximize the use of pytorch native operations.
-Remember that in generally very convenient to process in parallel multiple signals rather than processing them one by one (e.g try to use *batch_size > 1* when possible).
-Test the code carefully with your favorite profiler (e.g, torch.utils.bottleneck https://pytorch.org/docs/stable/bottleneck.html ) to make sure there are no bottlenecks in your code.
-Since we are not working in *c++* directly, the speed can be an issue.
-Despite that, our goal is to make SpeechBrain as fast as possible.

-- **Modular:** Write your code such that it is very modular and fits well with the other functionalities of the toolkit.
-The idea is to develop a bunch of models that can be naturally interconnected with each other.

-- **Well documented:**  Given the goals of SpeechBrain, writing rich and good documentation is a crucial step.

-## How to get your code in SpeechBrain

-Practically, development goes as follows:
+- **Simple:** Straightforward and easy to understand even by students, academics and non-professional programmers.
+Complex code, if it _must_ exist, should be especially well explained.

+- **Readable:** Avoid abstract naming.
+Link to resources to help understand complex topics or implementations.
+Code style and formatting are automatically enforced.

+- **Efficient**: Not _everything_ must be fast, but for what _should_ be, [profile and optimize it](https://speechbrain.readthedocs.io/en/develop/tutorials/advanced/profiling-and-benchmark.html).
+Operate on batches.
+Prefer tensor operations over Python-heavy constructs.
+Avoid CPU/GPU syncs.

+- **Modular:** It should be easy to use any of the functionality from the toolkit.
+Break up functions/classes when it helps.
+Group functionality logically.
+Avoid unnecessary coupling.

+- **Well documented:** Docs should be complete, easy to navigate and easy to discover.
+Consider [writing a tutorial](https://github.com/speechbrain/speechbrain/tree/develop/docs#tutorial-integration).

+## Creating Pull Requests on GitHub

 0. We use git and GitHub.
 1. Fork the speechbrain repository (https://github.com/speechbrain/speechbrain)